 I think that therapy could be helpful.
 We need to do something.
 I’m just not sure that we can afford it right now.

 This is your child’s life and wellbeing.
 Addressing the emotions and behaviors associated with your teenager’s PTSD may prevent a host of problems from continuing to occur now and as he or she enters new developmental stages and adulthood.
 Working with a therapist on fully processing a trauma and the physical and emotional symptoms it creates now can be critical.
 It can help symptoms from becoming compounded and prevent negative residual feelings and behaviors.
 It can also give both you and your teen the tools, education, resources and support needed to navigate a painful and confusing time.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with adolescents struggling with PTSD or who their teen couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match your teen with a therapist who is trained and experienced in working with adolescent PTSD and whose personality is a good match for your child.
+At BPS, we’ll conduct a referral assessment and match your teen with a therapist who is trained and experienced in working with adolescent PTSD and whose personality is a good match for your child.
 Once you find that good match, making a commitment to your child, yourself and your family may be one of the most valuable investments there is.
 Imagine your teenager feeling and functioning better on a regular basis and ask yourself what that’s worth.